 Ballast/Shoulder Zone: To meet the stated purpose of the IVMP, this zone must be practically free of vegetation.
 Because the ARRC has not had the ability to effectively control vegetation on much of its right-of-way for many years prior to 2013, the zone has endemic vegetation.
 Mechanical methods have entrained the ballast shoulder section with roots and seeds, necessitating a thorough, complete treatment with chemicals.
 See photo.
 Due to the factors noted above, most areas of this zone will be treated annually with a pre-emergent herbicide.
-Also, for the 2014 season, this entire zone will be considered above treatment thresholds.
-Future years may require less treatment with chemicals.
+For the 2016 season, this entire zone will be considered above treatment thresholds.